lyndskg/posh-a-matic/README.md

 Edit the text in quotes to your actual username and password.
 Save the file and rename it `credentials.py`.
 > Assuming you are in the repo directory, the bash command would be `mv example_credentials.py credentials.py` .

+&nbsp;

-#### Firefox and Other Web Drivers
+### <ins>Firefox and Other Web Drivers</ins>

 * The default webdriver for this script is Firefox, which was the original web browser used in writing this script and executing the code.
 From a development perspective Firefox offers a better interface to inspect the HTML code needed in writing the scraper.

 However, other webdrivers, including Chrome, Safari, or Edge may be used.

 To learn more about setting up the appropriate web driver, visit the Selenium web driver documentation below:
 [https://selenium-python.readthedocs.io/installation.html#drivers](https://selenium-python.readthedocs.io/installation.html#drivers)